Buffers

 To do so, 'select' the area you want to keep with an alpha channel tool, like the Rectangle to alpha tool on the tool panel.

-Select 'Crop to selection' from the buffer menu, and your image will be cropped.
+Use it to create a marquis (marching ants) around the area.
+Select 'Crop to selection' from the Image menu, and your image will be cropped.

 Result of cropping.